 So, what’s the deal with zucchini in keto recipes?

-Zucchini is a summer squash and close relative to cucumbers.
+Zucchini is a summer squash and is close relative to cucumbers.
 What you might not know is that scientifically, zucchinis are actually fruits.

 Here’s a shocker, we know bananas have lots of potassium, and they do: One banana has 9% of potassium’s recommended daily intake.
 One cup of zucchini has 13%.